Orders renovated a Chicago bungalow into a bright contemporary live/work space full of unexpected details. Throughout, a series of openings – portals

 Ten Portals is a dreamlike environment, at once comfortable and strange.

-#2: Dining Room
+#3: Dining Room

+Two new skylights brighten the dining room; a portion of unfinished attic above was removed, but joists remain (both for structural necessity and to create new rhythms of light and shadow).
 The dining table, custom designed by Orders and fabricated by Jason Lewis Furniture, comfortably seats six.
 The marine-grade plywood top is durable and richly textured.
-The south wall features sconce surrounds designed by NO OFFICE - one of several small custom designs by friends which give the project a collaborative spirit.
+The south wall features sconce surrounds designed by NO OFFICE - one of three small custom designs by friends which give the project a collaborative spirit.

-#3: Kitchen
+#4: Kitchen

 The kitchen layout is reorganized for modern convenience.
 The original design had a large pantry, but no space for a refrigerator.
 The renovation opens the pantry and neatly tucks the fridge around the corner.
 New custom window surrounds, designed by Orders and fabricated by Navillus Woodworks, add a surreal character.

-#4: Office
+#5: Office

 A new circular portal connects the kitchen and office / guest room.
 When open, this brings natural light into the room.
 When closed, it serves as a clock on one side, mirror on the other.
-The guest room features a murphy bed which doubles as shelving when stowed.
+The room also features a murphy bed which doubles as shelving when stowed.

 #8: Writer’s Studio

 One L2 bedroom is converted into the Writer’s Studio.
 Here, one of the residents – a fiction writer and teacher – works overlooking the street in the morning sunlight.
 The walls and furniture (including a custom desk designed and built by Orders) are all painted a rich blue, simultaneously calming and stimulating.
+The shelving features custom bookends by Kristina Eldrenkamp, inspired by the work of Christina Ramberg.